Athena-OS/athena/README.md

 The Athena OS CI/CD Builder

-Usage: /build/packages/hephaestus [-d] [-r] [-s] [package1 package2 ...]
+Usage: /build/packages/hephaestus [-a] [-c <ncores>] [-d] [-r] [-s] [-x] [package1 package2 ...]

 Options:
+-a     Build all packages.
+-c     Set number of cores for building (maximum 4).
-d     Update the package repository database. h     Print this Help. r     Upload packages to the specified repository server.
-Use '-e SSH_SEC=' to specify the SSH secret object and '-e REPOSITORY_SERVER=' to define the target repository server as container environment variable arguments. s     Sign packages.
+-d     Update the package repository database.
+-h     Print this Help.
+-r     Upload packages to the specified repository server.
+Use '-e SSH_SEC=' to specify the SSH secret object and '-e REPOSITORY_SERVER=' to define the target repository server as container environment variable arguments.
+-s     Sign packages.
 Use '-e GPG_SEC' to specify the signing key secret object as container environment variable argument.
+-x     Search for the fastest mirrors.
 ```
 It builds the specified packages or all the repository packages if no package names are provided.